dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 ...
 ```

-We'll import `AuthService` and make it publicly available to the constructor.
+We'll import `AuthService` and make it publicly available to the constructor so we can access its properties and methods in the HTML template.

-Next open the `complete.component.html` template:
+Next open `complete.component.html`:

 {% highlight html %}
 {% raw %}